NitroBeast76/Windows-Rice/README.md

 Deployment is recursive: if the repository contains subdirectories under `assets/wallpapers/`, those subdirectories are mirrored under `~/Pictures/Windows-Rice/`, and the backup layout mirrors them too.

+YASB's wallpapers widget points at `~/Pictures/Windows-Rice/` by default, so anything deployed there shows up in the gallery (Alt+W).

 **Current limitation:** wallpaper files that were deployed fresh — that is, they replaced nothing because no file of that name existed before — are left in place after uninstall.
 The backup system can only restore files it had a previous version to back up.
 The same rule applies to freshly deployed configuration files.

 The empty `~/Pictures/Windows-Rice/` directory is removed by uninstall only when it is empty.